 - Forking the Repo - follow the setup steps through

 the Branch section.
-If providing new documentation related to an existing JIRA issue, use
+If providing new documentation related to an existing GitHub issue, use

 ticket/NNNNas the guide states.
-If providing API documentation with no associated JIRA issue, use
+If providing API documentation with no associated GitHub issue, use

 - Scaladoc for library authors covers the use of scaladoc tags, markdown and other features.